 Students have a maximum of 1.5 years to complete the CEMS MIM degree after graduating from their home school programme.

-However, in cases when the home degree completion has been delayed, the period may be extended to maximum 5 years, counted from the end of the CEMS MIM year.
+However, in cases when the home degree completion has been delayed, the period may be extended to a maximum of 5 years, counted from the end of the CEMS MIM year.

-As an example, a student of CEMS MIM Year 2023/24 graduating from the home school programme in June 2024 must fulfil all CEMS graduation requirements by November 2025.
+As an example, a student of CEMS MIM Year 2024/25 graduating from the home school programme in June 2025 must fulfil all CEMS graduation requirements by November 2026.

 Failure to meet this deadline will result in loss of entitlement to graduate from the CEMS MIM.
-In case of serious reasons a student may request a postponement to be assessed case-by-case by the CEMS Graduation Committee.
+In case of serious reasons, a student may request a postponement to be assessed case-by-case by the CEMS Graduation Committee.